 "Licensed marriage and family therapist."
-An individual who engages in or offers to engage in the practice of marriage and family therapy and who holds a current license under this act.
+An individual who engages in or offers to engage in the practice of marriage and family therapy and who holds a current license under this act

 "Licensed professional counselor."
-An individual who engages in or advertises to engage in the practice of professional counseling and who holds a current license under this act.
+An individual who engages in the practice of professional counseling and who holds a current license under this act.

 "Licensed social worker."
-An individual who engages in or advertises to engage in the practice of social work and who holds a current license under this act.
+A social worker who holds a current license under this act.